byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 #### *Some Eco-Enzyme Benefits:*

 **Safe**- Eco-Enzymes are toxic free and perfect for the most sensitive skin at any age.

-**Reduce Pollution**- Methane gas released from disposed garbage can trap 21 times more heat than CO2, worsening the global warming condition.
+Enzymes exhibit a number of features that make their use advantageous.
+They do not present disposal problems, are biodegradable being mostly proteins and peptides.
+Enzymes as catalysts have been exploited since the 1960s, several enzyme-catalyzed processes have been successfully introduced to industry, e.g. in the production of certain foodstuffs, pharmaceuticals and agrochemicals.

+**Reduce Water Pollution**- Water pollution is a major global problem, one of the leading worldwide **causes of death and disease**, accounting for the deaths of more than 14,000 people daily(2006).
+Eco-Enzyme is utilized as a low-cost alternative to improve wastewater treatment processes.

-**Multiple Usage**- Natural household cleaner, body wash, wound healing, air purifier, laundry detergent, car care, fabric softener, organic fertilizer, etc. Adding Eco Enzyme to food and water for feeding domestic animals can boost their immune system and improve the quality of poultry or meat.
+**Multiple Usage**- Natural household cleaner, body wash, mouth wash, wound healing, air purifier, laundry detergent, car care, fabric softener, organic fertilizer, etc. Adding Eco Enzyme to food and water for feeding domestic animals can boost their immune system and improve the quality of poultry or meat.

+**Fertilizer**- The enzyme converts ammonia to nitrate (NO3-), a natural and useful hormone and nutrient for plants.

 **Purify Underground Water**- Enzyme residues flow underground and help to purify ground water that they come in contact with.
+A 9% solution of Eco-Enzyme is effective in removing ammonia nitrogen and phosphorus, and in neutralizing municipal wastewater, within a period of 5 days.

-**Purify Air**- Remove odors from toxic air released from smoking, car exhaust, chemical residues of household products, etc.
+**Purify Air**- Remove odors from toxic air released from smoking, car exhaust, chemical residues of household products, etc. Methane gas released from poorly disposed organic food waste can trap 21 times more heat than CO2, worsening the global warming condition.

 **Clearing Drains**- Eco-enzyme can be used for clearing city drains after a storm.